dotnet/docs-maui/docs/fundamentals/triggers.md

 </Style>
 ```

-In this example, the implicit `Style` targets `Grid` objects.
-When the `IsToggled` property of the bound object is `true`, the background color of the `Grid` is set to black.
-When the `IsToggled` property of the bound object becomes `false`, a `VisualState` change is triggered, and the background color of the `Grid` becomes white.
+In this example, the implicit `Style` targets <xref:Microsoft.Maui.Controls.Grid> objects.
+When the `IsToggled` property of the bound object is `true`, the background color of the <xref:Microsoft.Maui.Controls.Grid> is set to black.
+When the `IsToggled` property of the bound object becomes `false`, a `VisualState` change is triggered, and the background color of the <xref:Microsoft.Maui.Controls.Grid> becomes white.

 In addition, every time a `VisualState` change occurs, the `IsActiveChanged` event for the `VisualState` is raised.
 Each `VisualState` registers an event handler for this event: